Parable of the Renegades [BETA Version]

-Without warning, the tranquil atmosphere was immediately replaced with a dark flare of murderous intent that surged from the bronze-haired girl.
+Without warning, the tranquil atmosphere was replaced by a dark flare of murderous intent that surged from the girl with bronze hair.
 The biker student was left too frozen in fear to run away.

 Viola took a deep breath then exhaled in conjunction with a powerful flick of her wrist.
 One inch off the biker student's chest, Viola's extended fingers transitioned into a fist as she delivered a single punch that burst forth with incredible speed... and explosive force.

-The one-inch punch sounded like it broke the sound barrier.
-A deafening echo reverberated across the school grounds.
+A deafening echo reverberated across the school grounds as Viola’s one-inch punch broke the sound barrier.
 It was so amazing to those who witnessed it that the attack replayed itself three times in their heads.

-Still standing, the biker student was sent skidding over two meters away from Viola across the pavement, creating a small dust cloud until he came to a stop.
-He was clutching his chest in pain while wondering why the rapid strikes Viola hit him with before that, didn't hurt one bit.
+The biker student was sent skidding over two meters away from Viola across the pavement, creating a small dust cloud until he came to a stop.
+He clutched his chest in pain while wondering why the rapid strikes Viola hit him with before that, didn't hurt one bit.

 "Oh yes, you can have your teeth back.
 I picked them up before stepping in."

 From a tiny zip-lock she took out of her purse, Viola revealed the three teeth the biker student lost earlier.
-However, rather than toss the entire bag at him, Viola opted to disrespectfully throw each of the teeth without the plastic bag.
-One by one, they bounced off the biker student's chest, making a *ping* noise before they landed back on the solid pavement again.
+However, rather than toss the entire bag at him, Viola opted to throw each of the teeth disrespectfully without the plastic bag.
+One by one, they bounced off the biker student's chest and made a ping sound before they landed back on the solid pavement, again.

 The biker student sheepishly nodded as he tried to hide his whimpering then proceeded to pick up his broken pearly whites off the ground.

 Viola approached a wobbly Lucas, who looked like he could hardly stand.
 He'd lost too much blood his body could take.
 A small stain of his crimson liquid had already formed around him on the ground.
-With the fight now over, his internal flame extinguished itself as Lucas blacked out and toppled over.
+With the fight now over, his internal flame had extinguished itself.
+Lucas blacked out and toppled over.

 Slowly, his eyes re-opened.
 Lucas was expecting himself to be intimate with the ground by now but instead found himself caught and supported as his right arm was around the shoulders of the one who helped him continue to stand.

 "You alright, tough guy?"
-Viola asked, trying to comfort him with a gentle smile.
+Viola asked and tried to comfort him with a gentle smile.

-Lucas looked at who was helping him and in less than a second, most of the blood that still remained with him rushed to his face.
+Lucas looked at who was helping him and in less than a second, most of the blood that remained in him rushed to his face.

 Viola paid no attention to her cousin's blush and gave a quick whistle to his answer.
 "At least you're honest."

-He was satisfied for a moment until his curiosity was piqued again.
-Those techniques Viola used on the biker student were so breathtaking, he couldn't take his eyes off it.
+Lucas was satisfied for a moment until his curiosity was piqued again.
+Those moves Viola used on the biker student were so breathtaking, he couldn't take his eyes off it.

-"That's one reason why we need to catch up," Viola told him.
+"That's one reason why we need to catch up," Viola said.
 "So much has happened to me these past five years, but now is not the time to be sharing stories.
 C'mon, I'll help you to the nurse's office.
 Hopefully, she could do something about your injuries.
 Maybe I could help, too."

 Lucas nodded without another word as he struggled to walk despite Viola's assistance.

-As they were getting closer to the school's main campus, Lucas turned his head to his left, the side where Viola wasn't supporting him and caught a glimpse of someone who was watching from outside the school's property.
+As they were getting closer to the school's main campus, Lucas turned his head to his left, the side where Viola wasn't supporting him, and caught a glimpse of someone who was watching from outside the school's property.
 Ashen hair, a medium length ponytail, and braids on either side of his head.
-His striking emerald eyes glowed in the sunlight and he was wearing a pendant consisting of a small gem in between a pair of tiny feathers.
-A familiar backpack was strapped to his shoulders and his right arm was covered all over with a long cast of bandages.
+His striking emerald eyes glowed in the sunlight, and he wore a pendant consisting of a small gem in between a pair of tiny feathers.
+A familiar backpack was strapped to his shoulders, and his right arm was covered all over with a long cast of bandages.

 That's...
 Fenris!?
 What are you doing here!?

-Fenris, one of seven [Renegades] Rio assigned him to kill was standing in the distance, giving what Lucas thought to be a quick grin before he turned away to leave.
+Fenris, one of seven [Renegades] Rio assigned him to kill was standing in the distance, giving what Lucas thought to be a quick grin before he turned away and left.